yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 In the past, Company B had a limited crusher lineup, which made it hard for us to compete as a full-solution provider.

-In addition, the strong yen hurt profitability, and we eventually had to exit the market.
+In addition, the strong yen negatively impacted profitability, and we eventually had to exit the market.

 **So what is the current issue?**